Customer projects with WordPress: from planning to positioning

 Through my father’s company, I started to get involved with IT in general back in the mid-90s.
 This involved setting up a company network and creating an industry software solution that did not yet exist at the time.
 I was also entrusted with the design of sales brochures.
 Even back then, the combination of creativity and technology was a big attraction for me.
 Shortly afterwards, I created the first website based on HTML.

 By learning on the job and through regular further training, I became a generalist almost by myself.
-Even if you hear from every wall that you MUST specialize.
+Even if you hear from every wall that you MUST specialise.
 My experience with my customers is quite different.
 My target group is individual and small companies.
-And they really appreciate the fact that they can turn to me for help with creating and expanding their website, as well as with questions about search engine optimization or social media.
+And they really appreciate the fact that they can turn to me for help with the creation and expansion of their website, as well as with questions about search engine optimisation or social media.
 After all, small companies are not in a position to hire their own agency for every task or problem.